jyothiPriyaBhuvanagiri/websitepratice/README.md

 # websitepratice
-#this is for praticing a basic website with html css and B
+#this is for praticing a basic website with html css and Bootstrap
-ootstrap